developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxCellularManager/index.md

 2. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.

 ## What's Next
-Now that you have learned how to set Roaming State using Cellular Manager on your Symbol devices through applications, let us try to understand and implement some of the other new Mx features introduced in EMDK for Android V 3.1.
-So in the next tutorial, we will concentrate on the "Display Manager" feature of Mx and try to explore this feature by creating a tutorial.
+Now that you have learned how to set Roaming State using Cellular Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
+So in the next tutorial, we will concentrate on the "Display Manager" feature of MX and try to explore this feature by creating a tutorial.